 Expansion RFP Packet - Spanish

-As this is an ongoing application process, the grant administrator, Claire Kaiser, Director of Early Childhood Initiatives, will be available to answer any questions you have about the grant process.
-Please feel free to reach out to Claire directly at ckaiser@uwgnh.org as questions arise.
+As this is an ongoing application process, the grant administrator, Shelly Hicks, Vice President of Education, will be available to answer any questions you have about the grant process.
+Please feel free to reach out to Shelly Hicks at shicks@uwgnh.org as questions arise.

 CURRENT AWARDEES